s-p-a-c-e

 Maggie Nelson, The Argonauts

-( ) is radically physical: two lips forming a vulva.
-Following a concept of the theorist Eve Kosofsky Sedgwick, they stand for Labia: 'Outside the realm of emoticons, parentheses always come in pairs'.
+( ) is physical and subjective.
+Following a concept of the theorist Eve Kosofsky Sedgwick, they symbolize labia: 'Outside the realm of emoticons, parentheses always come in pairs'.
 They complement each other, face each other, reference each other, create friction, enclose, are independent, and yet only function together, together making a whole, a whole that is more and different, like the two parts.
 Typically, the words inside the parentheses provide extra information about something else in the sentence (relational in the overall context and relational as designating the place to be filled).
-Intimacy and protection, mystery and myth. ( ) is the marking of a hole in the body and refers to gender and as mouth to voice.
+Intimacy and protection, mystery and myth, the marking of a hole in the body which refers to the social and cultural construct of gender roles as well as to a mouth to voice and communicate.

 As queers we understand Normalcy.
 Normal, is the tyranny of our condition; reproduced in all of our relationships.
 Normalcy is violently reiterated in every minute of every day.
 We understand this Normalcy as the Totality.
 The Totality being the interconnection and overlapping of all oppression and misery.
 The Totality is the state.
 It is capitalism.
 It is civilization and empire.
 The totality id fence post cruxification.
 It is rape and murder at the hands of police.
 It is 'Str8 Acting' and 'No Fattier or Femmes.'
 It is Queer Eye for the Straight Guy.
 It is the brutal lessons taught to those who can’t achieve Normal.
 It is every way we’ve limited ourselves or learned to hate our bodies.
 We understand normalcy all too well… We must create space wherein it is possible for desire to flourish.
 This space, of course, requires conflict with this social order.
 To desire, in a world structured to confine desire, is a tension we live daily.
 We must understand this tension so that we can become powerful through it — we must understand it so that we can become powerful through it — we must understand it so that it can tear our confinement apart.